Best iPhone antivirus apps in 2023: top iOS security protection

 A simple Banking Protection feature sees F-Secure check each website you visit to confirm it's on the 'trusted' list for banking or shopping online.
 An indicator shows you F-Secure's safety verdict at a glance.

 SAFE's parental controls system filters content by category, enforces safe search to keep dubious sites out of search results, and allows you to impose browsing time limits.
 That's reasonable, but keep in mind that iOS doesn't allow SAFE to restrict use of other browsers or apps.
-The only way to prevent your kids switching to Safari, instead, is to disable it yourself in iOS (Settings > General > Restrictions).
+The only way to prevent your kids from switching to Safari, instead, is to disable it yourself in iOS (Settings > General > Restrictions).

 F-Secure SAFE also throws in basic anti-theft features, including a device locator and an alarm.
-We really do mean 'basic' – there's no remote device locking, wiping or anything similar – but the tools work, and they may well come in useful occasionally.
+We really do mean 'basic' – there's no remote device locking, wiping, or anything similar – but the tools work, and they may well come in useful occasionally.

 (Image credit: Apple)